 Once at the top, hikers are rewarded for their efforts with a 30-foot tall, 900-year old stone Aztec pyramid.
 Lounging on the walls of the structure, visitors can soak up the scenic views of the surrounding countryside in grand fashion.
 Don't forget to bring a few cervezas to enjoy after the walk, you'll definitely want to celebrate your accomplishment.

 03 of 06

 The Desierto de los Leones (Lion Desert) is another fantastic destination for hiking that is also conveniently located close to Mexico City, The park itself often plays host to a number of historical and cultural events throughout the year, and is home to a 400 year old monastery.
 But wander deeper into the dense forest that surrounds the area and you'll find an intriguing wilderness that sits surprisingly close to the city center.

 To escape the crowds, and test your fitness, make the trek to the summit of Cerro San Miguel, the highest point in the park at 12,434 feet.
 It is a challenging walk that can test your level of fitness, but the views from the summit are well worth the effort.
 From there, the countryside spills out around you, with plenty to see in all directions.

 Nevado de Toluca

 Before embarking on this hike, make sure you've fully acclimatized to the altitude by spending a few days in Mexico City or other parts of the region.
-Once you've become accustomed to the thinner air, it is easy enough to complete the trek in a single day, as the starting point is just 1600 feet below the summit and requires about two hours to make the ascent.
-Be sure to bring a warm jacket with you when you set out, as temperatures can get quite chilly near the top, which is almost always covered in snow.Continue to 5 of 6 below.
+Once you've become accustomed to the thinner air, it is easy enough to complete the trek in a single day, as the starting point is just 1600 feet below the summit and requires about two hours to make the full ascent.
+Be sure to bring a warm jacket with you when you set out, as temperatures can get quite chilly near the top.
+Once there, you're likely to see a rather unexpected sight –– snow covering the summit even during the warmer months of the year.Continue to 5 of 6 below.

 05 of 06